 The Importance of Cord Blood

-"It's clear that the general public is catching on to one of today's
+"It's clear that the general public is catching on to one of today's medical miracles."

 Public vs. Private Cord Blood Banks